objcio/articles/2014-10-10-receipt-validation.md

 ## About Receipts

-Receipts were introduced along the release of the Mac App Store, as part of the OS X 10.6.6 update.
-While iOS has always provided server-side receipts for in-app purchases, it was only with iOS 7 that iOS and OS X share the same receipt format.
+Receipts were introduced alongside the release of the Mac App Store, as part of the OS X 10.6.6 update.
+While iOS has always provided server-side receipts for in-app purchases, it was only with iOS 7 that iOS and OS X began to share the same receipt format.

-A receipt is meant to be a trusted record of the application purchase itself, as well as any in-app purchases that the user has made.
+A receipt is meant to be a trusted record of a purchase, along with any in-app purchases that the user has made.
 Like a physical receipt that you get when shopping in a store, it is the proof that the application or the in-app purchases have been paid for.

 Here are some key points about receipts:

 - A receipt is created and signed by Apple through the App Store.
 - A receipt is issued for a specific version of an application and a specific device.
 - A receipt is stored **locally** on the device.
-- A receipt is issued **each time** an installation or an update occurs:
+- A receipt is issued **each time** an installation or an update occurs.
-	- When an application is installed, a receipt is issued that matches the application and the device.
+	- When an application is installed, a receipt that matches the application and the device is issued.
-	- When an application is updated, a receipt is issued that matches the new version of the application.
+	- When an application is updated, a receipt that matches the new version of the application is issued.
 - A receipt is issued **each time** a transaction occurs:
-	- When an in-app purchase occurs, a receipt is issued so it can be accessed to verify that purchase.
+	- When an in-app purchase occurs, a receipt is issued so that it can be accessed to verify that purchase.
-	- When previous transactions are restored, a receipt is issued so it can be accessed to verify those purchases.
+	- When previous transactions are restored, a receipt is issued so that it can be accessed to verify those purchases.

 ## About Validation

-Verifying receipts is a mechanim that helps you to protect your revenue and to enforce your business model directly in your application.
+Verifying receipts is a mechanim that helps you to protect your revenue and enforce your business model directly in your application.

-You may wonder why Apple hasn't provided an simple API to validate the receipt.
-For the sake of the demonstration, imagine that such method exists (for example `[[NSBundle mainBundle] validateReceipt]`).
+You may wonder why Apple hasn't provided a simple API to validate the receipt.
+For the sake of demonstration, imagine that such a method exists (for example, `[[NSBundle mainBundle] validateReceipt]`).
 An attacker would simply look for this selector inside the binary and patch the code to skip the call.
 Since every developer would use the same validation method, hacking would be too easy.

-Instead, Apple made the choice to use standard cryptography and encoding techniques, and to provide some help in the form of [documentation][apple-receipt-validation] and [WWDC sessions][apple-wwdc-2014-305] for implementing your own receipt validation code.
-However, this is not an easy process and requires a good understanding of cryptography and of a variety of secure coding techniques.
+Instead, Apple made the choice to use standard cryptography and encoding techniques, and to provide some help — in the form of [documentation][apple-receipt-validation] and [WWDC sessions][apple-wwdc-2014-305] — for implementing your own receipt validation code.
+However, this is not an easy process, and it requires a good understanding of cryptography and of a variety of secure coding techniques.

-Of course there are several off-the-shelf implementations available (for example [on GitHub][github-?-receipt-validation]), but they are often just reference implementations and suffer from the same problem outlined above if everybody uses them: it becomes very easy for attackers to crack the validation code.
+Of course, there are several off-the-shelf implementations available (for example, [on GitHub][github-?-receipt-validation]), but they are often just reference implementations and suffer from the same problem outlined above if everybody uses them: it becomes very easy for attackers to crack the validation code.
 So it's important to develop a solution that is unique and secure enough to resist common attacks.

-## Anatomy of a receipt
+## Anatomy of a Receipt

 Let's take a technical look at the receipt file.
 Its structure looks like this:

 ![Receipt Structure](/images/issue-17/ReceiptStructure@2x.png "Receipt Structure")

-A receipt file consist of a signed [PKCS #7][rfc-2315] container that embeds a [DER][wikipedia-x690-der] encoded [ASN.1][itu-t-x690] payload, a certificate chain, and a digital signature.
+A receipt file consist of a signed [PKCS #7][rfc-2315] container that embeds a [DER][wikipedia-x690-der]-encoded [ASN.1][itu-t-x690] payload, a certificate chain, and a digital signature.

-- **The payload** is a set of attributes that contains the receipt information; each attribute contains a type, a version and a value.
+- **The payload** is a set of attributes that contains the receipt information; each attribute contains a type, a version, and a value.
 Among the attribute values, you find the bundle identifier and the bundle version for which the receipt was issued.
-- **The certificate chain** is the set of certificates that allows to verify the signature digest -- the leaf certificate is the certificate that has been used to sign the payload.
+- **The certificate chain** is the set of certificates that allows to verify the signature digest — the leaf certificate is the certificate that has been used to sign the payload.
 - **The signature** is the encrypted digest of the payload.
 By checking this digest, you can verify that the payload has not been tampered with.

-### The container
+### The Container

 The receipt container is a PKCS #7 envelope, which is signed by Apple with a dedicated certificate.
 The container's signature guarantees the authenticity and the integrity of the encapsulated payload.

 To verify the signature, two checks are needed:

-- The certificate chain is validated against the Apple Certificate Authority Root certificate: this is the **authenticity** check.
+- The certificate chain is validated against the Apple Certificate Authority Root certificate — this is the **authenticity** check.
-- A signature is computed using the certificate chain and compared to the one found in the container: this is the **integrity** check.
+- A signature is computed using the certificate chain and compared to the one found in the container — this is the **integrity** check.

 ### The Payload